morea-framework/morea-framework.github.io/docs/ci-tracs/getting-started.md

 title: Getting started
 ---

-## Overview of the development process
+## Our development process

 There are many potential ways to support collaborative workshop curriculum development for CI-TRACS.
 We would like to use a "Fork-and-Pull-Request" approach to development.
 This means you will develop and maintain workshop curriculum using the following process:

-1. Create a fork of the CI-TRACS Morea site repository in your own GitHub account.
+1. Install the required tools and libraries for CI-TRACS curriculum development using Morea.
-2. Clone that repository to your local computer.
+2. Create a fork of the CI-TRACS Morea site repository in your personal GitHub account, and clone that repository to your computer.
-3. Make a branch to hold your changes to the site.
+3Build and run your local copy of the CI-TRACS Morea site.
-4. Build and run your local copy of the CI-TRACS Morea site.
+3. Create a branch to hold your changes to the site.
-5. Edit files to create your new workshop (or update files for an existing workshop).
+4. Edit files to update the site with your changes, and preview the results locally.
-6. Once you are satisfied with your changes, push your changes to GitHub.
+5. Once you are satisfied with your changes, commit them and push your branch to GitHub.
-7. Create a pull request so that the CI-TRACS site administrators can review your changes prior to merging them into the published version of the site.
+6. Finally, create a pull request so that the CI-TRACS site administrators can review your changes prior to merging them into the published version of the site.
 Sometimes, the administrators might request a few changes prior to merging, in which case you can easily update the file in the pull request.

 Once the pull request is merged, you're done, at least until the next time you need to create another workshop (or update the materials associated with your original workshop).
 At that point, the process is a bit simpler: